marimo-team/marimo/docs/getting_started/index.md

 :::

-## Enable more features with optional dependencies
+## Install optional dependencies for more features

 Some features require additional dependencies, which are not installed by default.
 This includes: